Family And Medical Leave Are Basic Employee Rights

 Ready To Assist You

 Our lawyers are on the cutting edge of ADA law, up to date and able to navigate the complex new legal ADA framework to protect your employment rights.
 Come to our offices to discuss your options, effective strategies and potential legal remedies with an experienced employment disabilities lawyer.
-Contact our offices today to schedule a confidential consultation.
+Contact our offices today to schedule a confidential consultation by calling 866-965-2488.
+We provide representation to individuals throughout Michigan and Ohio.